 The various aspects of nephrology that are covered in each of these hospitals are inpatient nephrology, consultations, transplantation, ambulatory care and research as detailed below.

-a.Inpatient Nephrology
+The above timelines are a general guideline and not all fellows will get the exact same time rotation which depends on number of fellows we get each year and is also under the discretion of program director.